stigcq/node-type-chat/readme.md

 ## Next up

-The code needs a bit cleaning up, and then IPs should be integrated, since right now it assumes 127.0.0.1 for all.
-Though when a peer connects its IP is read, but in the input to connect to the peer network needs IP input.

 Make an index.js which exports the functions so can be used as a module.
 The CLI interface should be possible to build with this module.
 Which also means some of the current output, like a message, shouldnt be outputted in the module, so I guess incoming messages or other stuff needs some listener interface, where the module user is notified and can react upon those events.